 In essence, the transport protocol monitors a flow's on-going performance and the transport QoS manager maintains it.
 Flow monitoring is initiated when a start_monitor command is received by the transport protocol from the transport QoS manager at the protocol's monitor interface.
 When monitoring is enabled, the source transport entity monitors the flow and records its transmission statistics as data is injected into the network.
 Measurements are made over a predefined flow measurement interval which is the reciprocal of the frame rate specified in the flow spec (i.e. for a frame_rate of 25 frames per second the interval is 40ms).
 The receiving protocol entity also monitors the achieved performance of the frame during the same interval.
-Based on its own measurements and the information from the receiver, the sending transport entity periodically compiles a qos_assessment message which is passed on to the transport QoS manager at the end of an assessment period called an era1 [Nahrstedt,93].
-The choice of the era period is critical.
-The QoS feedback in the qos_assessment report needs to be temporally correlated with the on-going flow to be useful.
-For example Kanakia et. al. [Kanakia,93] show that variable rate encoders can track QoS variations as long as the QoS feedback arrives within four frame times or less.
-Depending upon measured performance the transport QoS manager may exert some fine grained corrective action on the on-going flow.
+Based on its own measurements and the information from the receiver, the sending transport entity periodically compiles a qos_assessment message which is passed on to the transport QoS manager.

-The information passed periodically from the receiver to the sender is carried in a control message which is already a part of the rate based transport protocol [García,93], the format of this message is as follows:-
+The information passed periodically from the receiver is carried in a control message which is already a part of the transport protocol [García,93], the format of this message is as follows:-

-'''

 typedef struct {

-/ Segno of frame which generated msg /
+int frame_seqno; / Seqno of frame which generated msg /

-int

-frame segno;

-time stamp echo; / echo timestamp received in frame /
+int time_stamp_echo; / echo timestamp received in frame /

-int

-int

-measured_delay; / end-to-end delay /
+int measured_delay; / end-to-end delay /

-measured_jitter; / jitter /
+int measured_jitter; / jitter /

-int

-measured_loss;

-/ frame loss rate /
+int measured_error; / frame error rate /

-int

-measured_rate;

-/ bytes received /
+int measured_rate; / bytes received /

-int

-interval;

-int

-/ measurement interval /
+int interval; / measurement interval /

-int

-rtimer;

-/ burst rate /
+int rtimer; / burst rate /

-/ max number of bytes per segment /
+int burst; / max number of bytes per segment /

-int

-burst;

-/ available buffer segments at receiver/
+int credits; / available buffer segments at receiver/

-int

-credits;

 } control;

-'''

-The transport protocol's monitoring mechanism is able to build up a statistical representation of the end-to-end QoS using the performance data supplied in control messages.
+The monitoring mechanism is able to build up a statistical representation of the end-to-end QoS using the performance data supplied in the control message.
 The resulting flow statistics represents the actual end-to-end QoS experienced by the receiver.

-The qos_assesment message is partitioned into sender and receiver QoS statistics; these include delay, jitter, throughput and loss rate measured during the era.
+The qos_assessment message is partitioned into sender and receiver QoS statistics; these include delay, jitter, throughput and error rate measured during the specified interval.

 Resource Manager.
-The resource interface gives access to the protocol's buffer management, regulation and scheduling functions which are used both during the flow establishment time and QoS renegotiation time.
+The resource interface gives access to the protocol's buffer management, regulation and scheduling functions which are used both during the flow establishment time and QoS re-negotiation time.
 During flow establishment the various mechanisms are configured in accordance with the flow spec and commitment clauses in the service contract.
 Table 1 shows the performance parameters together with the mechanisms required for their support and the resource configuration required for the three types of service commitment.